hiiru/AspNet.Identity.DocumentDb/README.md

 This will be a simple AspNet Identity 3 DocumentDb provider.

-**Note: this code is currently not working and still a untested work in progress!**
+**Note: this code currently has no unit tests, use at your own risk!**

 This Code has some limitations: